spiderxm/blog-app/content/blogs/final-evaluation-gsoc-2021.md

 ## Introduction

-OWASP Honeypot framework helps you to automate and initialize your own honeypot/deception service using docker containers in a very easy and secure way, This project has several built-in modules, and multiple functionalities to add your own new modules based on your needs.
+OWASP Honeypot framework helps you to automate and initialize your own honeypot/deception service using docker containers in a very easy and secure way.
+This project has several built-in modules, and multiple functionalities to add your own new modules based on your needs.

-You can more details about my project from here : [Project Details](https://summerofcode.withgoogle.com/projects/#4753249262895104)
+You can get more details about my project from here : [Project Details](https://summerofcode.withgoogle.com/projects/#4753249262895104)

 ## My work